 Under non-dieting circumstances, although AMPk will be activated during training, impairing protein synthesis, providing nutrients afterwards (i.e. carbs + proteins) is known to reverse the catabolic processes and turn on anabolic processes.
 Making me wonder if pre- or during-workout nutrition can actually prevent the activation of AMPk in the first place (by limiting the drop in cellular energy charge).
 To my knowledge, it hasn't been studied but it would make some logical sense.

-A Final Question About AMPk & Fat Loss
+A Final Question About AMPk and Fat Loss

 From the standpoint of treating obesity and insulin resistance, AMPk appears to be an attractive target.
 However, the contradiction described above has to be dealt with.
 Ideally you'd want to activate AMPk in peripheral tissues such as muscle and fat cells while decreasing AMPk in the brain (to reduce or control food intake).